 Current and recent projects:

-A new 8 channel version of Ghosting Wilderness: Threshold Shift will premier at the New York City Electroacoustic Music Festival on 5th June 2014 in the 3D specialisation lab.
+A new 8 channel version of Ghosting Wilderness: Threshold Shift premiered at the New York City Electroacoustic Music Festival on 5th June 2014 in the 3D specialisation lab.

 Composition, sound design, electronics and control systems for the Subterranean Sound Tunnel on permanent installation at Magna Science Adventure Centre from July 2013.
 Exhibit fabrication by Matt Harling.
 Presented alongside the Fabulous Sound Machines exhibition with support from the Magna Trust and funded by Arts Council England.
 See the project page for more details.